-Lowering the front seat backrest16
+Lowering the passenger seat backrest\

-The passenger seat backrest can be folded forward to make room for long loads.

-- Move the seat as far back/down as possible. - Adjust the backrest to an upright position. - Lift the catches on the rear of the backrest and fold it forward.
+- The passenger seat's backrest can be folded forward to make room for long loads. - Move the seat as far back/down as possible. - Adjust the backrest to an upright position. - Lift the catches on the rear of the backrest and fold it forward.